ubergoonz/docs-blog/docs/about/page-navigation.md

 - **Title**: The title of the page, which is usually the same as the title of the document.
 - **Theme Switcher**: A button to switch between light and dark themes.
 - **Search Bar**: A search bar to quickly find content on the website.
+- **Repository Link**: A link to the GitHub repository of the website.
 - **Navigation Menu**: A menu that allows you to navigate to different sections of the website.
-- **Repository Link**: A link to the GitHub repository of the website.

 ### Main Content

 The main content area contains the following elements:

-- **Left Side bar**: contains the sectiona navigation menu.
+- **Left Side bar (Navigation)**: contains the sectiona navigation menu.
+It allows you to navigate through the different sections of the documentation.
+    - **Nested Menus**: Some Menu items are expandable/collapisable nested menu to provide hierarchical view of the sections and pages.
 - **Content Area**: The main content of the document, which can include text, images, code snippets, and other elements.
 - **Right Side bar (Table of Contents)**: A list of sections and subsections within the document, allowing for easy navigation.